On the creation of conjugate points for thermostats: Reversible thermostats

 \subsection{Proof of Theorem \ref{theorem:dominated-splitting-theorem}}

 At this stage, we have the ingredients to show the following result for reversible thermostats.

 \begin{proposition} Let $(M, g, \lambda)$ be a reversible thermostat.
-If there exists a continuous $1$-dimensional flow-invariant subbundle $E^*$ of its characteristic set, then $E^*(v)$ and $\mathbb{H}^*(v)$ are transversal for all $v\in \Omega$.
-Furthermore, the thermostat does not have conjugate points in its non-wandering set. \end{proposition}
+If there exists a continuous $1$-dimensional flow-invariant subbundle $E^*$ of its characteristic set, then we have $E^*(v)\cap\mathbb{H}^*(v)=\{0\}$ for all $v\in \Omega$.
+Furthermore, the thermostat does not have conjugate points in its non-wandering set $\Omega$. \end{proposition}